 I1.
-Number of Averted Disability-Adjusted Life Years from changes in exposure to household air pollution in target population.
-22 I2.
-Annual emissions of climate pollutants from cooking in target population 13.
-Metric tons of biomass used annually for cooking in target population 14.
+Number of Averted Disability-Adjusted Life Years from changes in exposure to household air pollution in target population22 I2.
+Annual emissions of climate pollutants from cooking in target population I3.
+Metric tons of biomass used annually for cooking in target population I4.
 Change in reported level of drudgery for women related to fuel procurement and cooking in target population I5.
 Average number of minutes household stove or fire is in use per day in target population UA1.
 Percent of the population with primary reliance on clean fuels and technology [SDG 7.1.2] UA2.
-Percent of households with improvement(s) in one or more dimensions along the Multi-Tier Framework for household energy access 41 CCI1.
-Number of enterprises in the clean cooking sector CCI2.
+Percent of households with improvement(s) in one or more dimensions along the Multi-Tier Framework for household energy access CCI1.
+Number of enterprises in the clean cooking sector43 CCI2.
 Percent change in \$USD investment in clean cooking sector year- over-year CCI3.
-Percent change in \$USD revenue of clean cooking industry enterprises year-over-year CCE1. \$USD revenue of supported enterprises CCE2.
-Number of employees of supported enterprises CCE3.
+Percent change in \$USD revenue of clean cooking industry enterprises year-over-year CCE1. \$USD revenue of supported enterprises51 CCE2.
+Number of employees of supported enterprises53 CCE3.
 Number of countries of operation for supported enterprises

 CCE4.
 Number of stoves sold by supported enterprises CCE5.
 Average of company growth rates in stove sales year-over-year for supported enterprises CCE6.
-Quantity of fuel sold by supported enterprises CCE7.
-Average of company growth rates in fuel sales year-over-year for supported enterprises CCE8. \$USD capitalization of supported enterprises CCE9.
+Quantity of fuel sold by supported enterprises64 CCE7.
+Average of company growth rates in fuel sales year-over-year for supported enterprises CCE8. \$USD capitalization of supported enterprises69 CCE9.
 Percent of supported enterprises that show improvement on the Gender Diagnostic Assessment CCE10.
 Percent of supported enterprises perceiving the advisory support they receive as valuable CCE11.
-Number of enterprises supported by CCA CD1.
+Number of enterprises supported by the Alliance CD1.
 Percent of target population able to identify a cleaner and more efficient cookstove or fuel CD2.
 Percent of target population aware of the benefits of cleaner and more efficient cookstoves and fuels CD3.
 Percent of target customers who would recommend a cleaner or more efficient cookstove or fuel to someone they know CD4.
-Number of people reached through demand generation activities of CCA EE1.
+Number of people reached through demand generation activities of the Alliance89 EE1.
 Number of national policies and strategies supportive of the clean cooking sector 92 EE2.
 Number of countries with standards related to cookstoves and fuels

 EE3.
 Number of sector actors who advocate for women's rights in the clean cooking sector EE4.
-Number of civil society actors who include clean cooking in their activities as a result of CCA engagement EE5.
-Number of people who attend CCA-sponsored events or workshops EE6.
-Number of CCA-hosted events or workshops 105 EE7.
-Number of research translation products disseminated by CCA EE8.
-Number of views of CCA social media content REL1.
-Percent of clean cooking stakeholders who perceive strong value in CCA's work as a knowledge hub in clean cooking REL2.
-Number of reports published with CCA input 114 REL3.
-Number of CCA-authored publications REL4.
-Number of mentions of CCA publications
+Number of civil society actors who include clean cooking in their activities as a result of Alliance engagement EE5.
+Number of people who attend Alliance-sponsored events or workshops EE6.
+Number of Alliance-hosted events or workshops EE7.
+Number of research translation products disseminated by the Alliance EE8.
+Number of views of Alliance social media content REL1.
+Percent of clean cooking stakeholders who perceive strong value in the Alliance's work as a knowledge hub in clean cooking REL2.
+Number of reports published with Alliance input REL3.
+Number of Alliance-authored publications REL4.
+Number of mentions of Alliance publications